Meningitis: Parasitic

-A parasitic cause is often assumed when there is a predominance of eosinophils (a type of white blood cell) in the CSF.
-The most common parasites implicated are Angiostrongylus cantonensis, Gnathostoma spinigerum, Schistosoma, as well as the conditions cysticercosis, toxocariasis, baylisascariasis, paragonimiasis, and a number of rarer infections and noninfective conditions.
+A parasitic worm is often assumed to be the cause of eosinophilic meningitis when there is a predominance of eosinophils (a type of white blood cell) found in the cerebrospinal fluid.
+The most common parasites implicated are Angiostrongylus cantonensis, Gnathostoma spinigerum, Schistosoma, as well as the conditions cysticercosis, toxocariasis, baylisascariasis, paragonimiasis, and several rarer infections and noninfective conditions.

+Rarely, free-living parasitic amoebae can cause naegleriasis, also called amebic meningitis, a type of meningoencephalitis where not only the meninges are affected but also the brain tissue.

 Non-infectious

 Meningitis may occur as the result of several non-infectious causes: spread of cancer to the meninges (malignant or neoplastic meningitis) and certain drugs (mainly non-steroidal anti-inflammatory drugs, antibiotics and intravenous immunoglobulins).
 It may also be caused by several inflammatory conditions, such as sarcoidosis (which is then called neurosarcoidosis), connective tissue disorders such as systemic lupus erythematosus, and certain forms of vasculitis (inflammatory conditions of the blood vessel wall), such as Behçet's disease.
 Epidermoid cysts and dermoid cysts may cause meningitis by releasing irritant matter into the subarachnoid space.
 Rarely, migraine may cause meningitis, but this diagnosis is usually only made when other causes have been eliminated.